markmansour/aboutmarkmansour/src/pages/snippets/_wid-knowledge.md

 I love learning about new industries, which is why I’ve worked in so many of them.
-I have significant subject matter expertise with developer productivity, Identity, multisided marketplaces, and Information Retrieval.
-I’ve also spent time in Banking and AI (Agent Based systems).
+I have significant subject matter expertise in developer productivity, identity, multisided marketplaces, and information retrieval.
+I’ve also spent time in banking and AI (agent-based systems).